HIV Testing Locations

 You can get an HIV test at many places:

 - Your health care provider’s office.

 - Your local health department.

 These places can connect you to HIV care and treatment if you test positive or can discuss the best HIV prevention options for you if you test negative.

-The coronavirus (COVID-19) pandemic has made it more difficult for some people to access traditional places where HIV testing is provided.
-Self-testing allows people to get tested for HIV while still following stay-at-home orders and social distancing practices.
+The COVID-19 pandemic has made it more difficult for some people to access traditional places where HIV testing is provided.
+Self-testing allows people to get tested for HIV while still following social distancing practices.
 Ask your local health department or HIV service organization if they offer self-testing kits.